islandora-interest-groups/Islandora-ISLE-Interest-Group/README.md

 ### UPDATE - AUGUST 11, 2021

-**This group is on currently on hiatus until a co-convenor can be found for ISLE 8 work and additionally group attendance increases.**
+**This group is currently on hiatus until a co-convenor can be found for ISLE 8 work and additionally group attendance increases.**

 * Please note that ISLE 7 security updates will continue until November 2022.